 The design capacity of an outdoor recreation project depends either on the carrying capacity of the project (what number of people with what frequency can make use of the area without destroying its natural properties) or on the planning capacity, being the calculated number of visits to the project assuming enough provisions are made (see also van Lier, 1972).
 In this study the calculation of the planning capacity of a new outdoor recreation project in non-urban areas will be studied.
-Use has been made of data gathered on existing projects, i.c. inland beaches, where interrelations of location and capacity as well as layout and capacity were constant.
+Use has been made of data gathered on existing projects, i.e. inland beaches, where interrelations of location and capacity as well as layout and capacity were constant.
 The projects taken were limited to those which provide facilities for day recreation only.
 The system evolved can be considered as a general approach for the calculation of the planning capacity of outdoor day-recreation facilities with a fluctuating number of visitors per day.
 In addition research was made to determine some layout criteria for inland beaches in the Netherlands.
-As an example of the use that can be made of the system to determine the planning capacity and of the layout criteria, they have been applied to a specific projected inland beach in the Netherlands.